Churches of Christ: Name

-Alexander Campbell said the goal was to "[c]all Bible things by Bible names".
+Alexander Campbell said the "calling of Bible things by Bible names" was important in the reformation.
 This became an early slogan of the Restorationist Movement.
 These congregations generally avoid names that associate the church with a particular man (other than Christ) or a particular doctrine or theological point of view (e.g., Lutheran, Wesleyan, Reformed).
 They believe that Christ established only one church, and that the use of denominational names serves to foster division among Christians.
 Thomas Campbell expressed an ideal of unity in his Declaration and Address: "The church of Jesus Christ on earth is essentially, intentionally, and constitutionally one."
 This statement essentially echoes the words of Jesus Christ in John 17:21, 23.

-Other terms are derived from their use in the New Testament: "church of God", "church of the Lord", "churches of Christ", "church of the first-born", "church of the living God", "the house of God", and "the people of God", while terms recognized as scriptural, such as Church of God, are avoided to prevent confusion or identification with other groups that use those designations.
+Other terms are derived from their use in the New Testament: "church of God", "church of the Lord", "churches of Christ", "church of the first-born", "church of the living God", "the house of God", and "the people of God", while some terms recognized as scriptural, such as Church of God, are avoided to prevent confusion or identification with other groups that use those designations.
 As a practical matter, use of a common term is seen as a way to help individual Christians find congregations with a similar approach to the scriptures.
 Members understand that a scriptural name can be used in a "denominational" or "sectarian" way.
 Using the term "Church of Christ" exclusively has been criticized as identifying a denomination.
 Many congregations and individuals do not capitalize the word "church" in the phrases "church of Christ" and "churches of Christ".
 This is based on the understanding that the term "church of Christ" is used in the New Testament as a descriptive phrase, indicating that the church belongs to Christ, rather than as a proper name.

 Church organization

 Congregational autonomy and leadership

 Church government is congregational rather than denominational.
 Churches of Christ purposefully have no central headquarters, councils, or other organizational structure above the local church level.
 Rather, the independent congregations are a network with each congregation participating at its own discretion in various means of service and fellowship with other congregations (see Sponsoring church (Churches of Christ)).
 Churches of Christ are linked by their shared commitment to Biblical restoration principles.
-Congregations which do not participate with other church congregations and which refuse to pool resources in order to support outside causes (such as mission work, orphanages, Bible colleges, etc.) are sometimes called "non-institutional."
+Congregations which do not participate with other church congregations and which refuse to pool resources in order to support outside causes (such as mission work, orphanages, Bible colleges, etc.) are sometimes called "non-institutional".